Contents:

 05.01 Residency

 Normally all work for a graduate degree will be done in residence.
-This includes the thesis for programs and majors in which such a document required.
+This includes the thesis for programs and majors in which such a document is required.
 In rare cases, permission will be granted for credit to be transferred for courses taken at other institutions, as noted in section 05.04 (Graduate Transfer Credit).
 Students may register for thesis work in absentia, provided that the basic research has been completed, all residency requirements have been met and satisfactory arrangements can be made for close supervision of the work by the advisor.
 In such cases, the permission of the advisor must be obtained in advance.
 An exception to this graduate degree residency requirement is made for the MA in Music Leadership.
-The MA in Music Leadership is a 100% fully online degree, and all coursework can be completed remotely from any location or while residing in Rochester.
-All required and elective courses are taught via synchronous and asynchronous classroom formats.
+The MA in Music Leadership is an online degree, and all coursework can be completed remotely from any location or while residing in Rochester.

 Full-time residence is defined as two consecutive semesters exclusively devoted to graduate study.
-A full-time course load consists of 9 units per semester.
+A full-time course load consists of at least 9 units per semester.

-Students should also refer to the sections pertaining to their specific degree and major for additional information regarding residency requirements.
+Students should refer to the sections below pertaining to their specific degree and major for additional information regarding residency requirements, expected time to completion, and time limits for completion.

 [back to top]